-Recovery plans delineate reasonable actions which the best available information indicates are required to recover and/or protect listed species.
-Plans are published by the National Marine Fisheries Service, sometimes prepared with the assistance of recovery teams, contractors, state agencies and others.
-Objectives will be attained and any necessary funds made available subject to budgetary and other constraints affecting the parties involved, as well as the need to address other priorities.
-Nothing in this plan should be construed as a commitment or requirement that any federal agency obligate or pay funds in contravention of the Anti-Deficiency Act, 31 U.S.C.
+Recovery plans delineate reasonable actions which the best available information indicates are necessary to recover and/or protect listed species.
+Plans are published by the National Marine Fisheries Service (NMFS), sometimes prepared with the assistance of recovery teams, contractors, State agencies and others.
+Recovery plans do not necessarily represent the views, official positions or approval of any individuals or agencies involved in the plan formulation, other than NMFS.
+They represent the official position of NMFS only after they have been signed by the Assistant Administrator.
+Recovery plans are guidance and planning documents only; identification of an action to be implemented by any public or private party does not create a legal obligation beyond existing legal requirements.
+Nothing in this plan should be construed as a commitment or requirement that any Federal agency obligate or pay funds in any one fiscal year in excess of appropriations made by Congress for that fiscal year in contravention of the Anti-Deficiency Act, 31 U.S.C.
 1341, or any other law or regulation.
-Recovery plans do not necessarily represent the views of the official positions or approval of any individuals or agencies involved in the plan formulation, other than National Marine Fisheries Service.
-They represent the official position of the National Marine Fisheries Service only after they have been signed by the Assistant Administrator.
-Recovery Plans are guidance and planning documents only; identification of an action to be implemented by any public or private party does not create a legal obligation beyond existing legal requirements.
-Approved recovery plans are subject to modification as dictated by new information, changes in species status, and the completion of recovery actions.
+Approved recovery plans are subject to modification as dictated by new findings, changes in species status, and the completion of recovery actions.